Open Search

 As an MFT student, you'll explore the complexities of family systems and their influence on relationships, behavior, and well-being.
 Some of the topics covered in the PhD in marriage and family therapy program are; behavioral science, advanced couples therapy, diversity and the family, sex therapy, psychopharmacology, and more.

-In addition to our 114 credit post-baccalaureate program offered on-campus, we are now offering an on-campus and online 69 credit post-master's program.
+In addition to our 114 credit post-baccalaureate program offered on-campus, the university offers an on-campus and online 69 credit post-master's program.
 Learn more about our course offerings below.

 State Licensure Requirements